symbooglix/boogie-runner/README.md

 ### ``runner_config`` keys

 * ``tool_path`` - Absolute path to tool executable.
+Note ``~`` will be expanded to the users home directory.
 Note if using Docker this should be the absolute path to the tool inside the container.
 * ``max_memory`` - **Optional** The maximum amount of memory (in MiB) that a single run is allowed to use.
 By default there is no limit
 * ``max_time`` - **Optional** The maximum amount of time (in seconds) that a single run is allowed to use before being killed.
 By default there is no limit.
 * ``additional_args`` **Optional** A list of additional command line arguments to pass to the tool